matthewbcool/dev-book-club-questions/README.md

 ## Eloquent Javascript

+### Chapter 4: Objects and Arrays

+1.) \[hip, hip] ----- hip hip array

+### Chapter 6: The Seret Life Of Objects

+1.)
+Question: What's the OOP way to become wealthy?
+Answer: Inherietance.

 ### Chapter 8: Bugs and Errors

 1.)
 The process of finding the source of errors in a program is called ____________.